small estate affidavit illinois small estate affidavit illinois

 Resolving Family Estate Issues

 In instances of family estate disputes, Small Estate Affidavits furnish an effective solution.
 For example, consider a scenario where an elderly parent passes away, leaving behind an estate valued at $90,000.
 As per the will, the estate they’ve left behind is to be divided equally among their three children.
 However, tensions flare when one sibling manages most of the late parent’s financial affairs and refuses to distribute the assets fairly.
 In such a case, the other siblings may complete and file a Small Estate Affidavit.
 The affidavit allows for a transparent allocation of assets, ensuring each beneficiary receives their entitled share.
-Remember, the affiant has a responsibility to ensure accurate distribution of the estate’s assets as per the decedent’s will or state law, in absence of a will.
+Remember, the affiant has a responsibility to ensure the accurate distribution of the estate’s assets as per the decedent’s will or state law in the absence of a will.

 Handling Unexpected Death Cases